wolves/thesis-phoenix/README.md

 <meta name="description" content="<%= page_description(@conn, "Default Description") %>" />
 ```

-Some prefer to set the page title and description in their controller actions:
+Some prefer to set the page title and description as assigns in their controller actions:

 ```eex
 def about(conn, params) do